vijaykumarnadar/IoT-Weather/README.md

 This step is very crucial since while mass-producing the modules, it is not feasible to program all the modules with its exact location data and WiFi credentials.
 Also, it is not advisable to hard-code the credentials in the program since if at all we need to relocate the module to some other location or want to change the WiFi credentials, We will need to reprogram the module.
 To avoid this hassle, the initial setup function is implemented.

-Add TipAsk QuestionCommentDownload

-Step 6: Now Its Time to Contribute Data to the Cloud.
+Now Its Time to Contribute Data to the Cloud.
 -----------------------------------------------------

 [![Now Its Time to Contribute Data to the Cloud.](https://content.instructables.com/ORIG/F46/6LFY/KBFVC82D/F466LFYKBFVC82D.png?auto=webp&frame=1&crop=3:2&width=600&fit=bounds&md=f0be0368543d19861206a878e2540efc)](https://content.instructables.com/ORIG/F46/6LFY/KBFVC82D/F466LFYKBFVC82D.png?auto=webp&frame=1&width=1024&fit=bounds&md=f0be0368543d19861206a878e2540efc)